fsharp/fslang-spec/spec/front-matter.md

-The sources for this file can be found (soon) on [github](https://github.com/fsharp/fslang-spec).
+The sources for this file can be found on [github](https://github.com/fsharp/fslang-spec).

-> This documentation is work-in-progress, aiming at a F# 9 specification.
+> This documentation is work-in-progress, aiming at a F# 10 specification.
 <br>It has been built based on the [F# 4.1 spec](https://fsharp.org/specs/language-spec/4.1/FSharpSpec-4.1-latest.pdf)
 and does not yet incorporate all RFCs since F# 4.1 (including some of the 4.1 RFCs).